learn-co-curriculum/dsc-grouping-data-with-sql/README.md

 ## `GROUP BY` and Aggregate Functions

-Lets start by looking at some `GROUP BY` statements to aggregate our data.
-The `GROUP BY` clause groups records into summary rows and returns one records for each group.
+Let's start by looking at some `GROUP BY` statements to aggregate our data.
+The `GROUP BY` clause groups records into summary rows and returns one record for each group.
 Typically, `GROUP BY`  also involves an aggregate function (`COUNT`, `AVG`, etc.).
 Lastly, `GROUP BY` can group by one or more columns.

 In the cell below, we'll join the offices and employees tables in order to count the number of employees per city.